devilAPI/soundcloud-adfree-uwp-app/README.md

 **Windows:**
 - Volume Slider **sometimes** disappears on playing now screen (usually not a problem)
 - Theres no blurred cover background
-- Text can be highlighted
+- Text can be highlighted (This can also be a Feature not a Bug)